 (b) Oversee the quality of patient care through periodic review of patient care records;

-(c) Periodically review the exempt center's quality and patient safety data; and
+(c) Periodically review the exempt center's quality and patient safety data;

-(d) Provide consultation to the exempt center regarding admissions, retentions, transfers and discharges of patients.
+(d) Provide consultation to the exempt center regarding admissions, retentions, transfers, and discharges of patients.